 For independent schools, you could say uniform is an even bigger part of school life with most, if not all, having a school-specific uniform that reflects the institution’s history, status and ethos.

-Russell Slatford, headmaster of Bournemouth Collegiate School, believes school uniform prepares young people for the world of work.
-He says: “Our job as educators is to provide young people with the skills and important experiences necessary to flourish in adulthood and for many of those who pass through our schools, part of life after school will involve a uniform or some form of formal dress code.
+Russell Slatford, headmaster of Bournemouth Collegiate School, says: “Our job as educators is to provide young people with the skills and important experiences necessary to flourish in adulthood and for many of those who pass through our schools, part of life after school will involve a uniform or some form of formal dress code.

 “The synergy between a formal attire and the importance of being in the workplace is valuable and should not underestimated.
 Schools help to reinforce that relationship, in my opinion.”

-He adds: “I also like that a uniform is different from wearing normal clothes, it marks something important in the same way perhaps that you might dress up to go to a special event.
+Uniform provides much-needed differentiation between school and home.
+Slatford says: “I like that a uniform is different from wearing normal clothes, it marks something important in the same way perhaps that you might dress up to go to a special event.
 If we value education, making it special in this way, marking its importance is to me not only a sensible approach but also an important one.”

 “How many times do we advocate that it is about what’s within that makes the difference?
 My school has a uniform, but it is full of special, talented and wonderfully unique individuals.
 A uniform gives them a shared identity within their very individual experiences and lives.
 This balance is a good thing and should not be diluted or the importance lessened,” says Slatford.

-One of the pros of school uniforms was discovered in a report into attitudes to uniform found that 9 in 10 teachers believe that school uniform positively affects pupils’ behaviour.
+Another one of the pros of school uniforms was discovered in a report into attitudes to uniform, which found that 9 in 10 teachers believe that school uniform positively affects pupils’ behaviour.

 The costs of school uniform can build up with separate summer, winter and sportswear kits.
 If the school has a single-supplier contract, it may also mean there aren’t any cheaper alternatives available.
 A 2015 DfE report on the cost of school uniform found the average total expenditure on school uniform for the 2014/15 school year was £212.88.